It’s the most wonderful time of the year — and we don’t mean Christmas.

 - No multiple browser tabs.
 If you are a family with multiple eligible attendees using the same computer, use a different browser for each unique Registration Code.

 - Don’t refresh.
 The waiting room will automatically refresh every 120 seconds.
 The blue spinning circle is your friend, even if you think it is your enemy.

 - Don’t use the back button.
 This could remove you from the waiting room completely.

 - Although the randomized waiting room theoretically “evened the playing field” for all attendees at having the same chance at scoring a badge, there is still at least one tactic that might give you an advantage: Buddying up.
 Work with friends, as well as the Comic-Con community at large.
 Twitter and Friends of CCI are both great tools for finding fellow attendees – so utilize them.

 - Theoretically, the larger the circle of people you are working with to try to score badges, the better chance you have at getting one.
 After all, if you’re working with nine people, there is a better chance at three of those people will be placed in a “good” spot in line and be able to purchase badges for all nine team members, than there is a chance that on their own, all nine individuals will be given a “good” spot in line.
 The larger the group, the better the odds.

 - Only work with people that you trust and feel comfortable sharing money with, and who you trust to pay you back for their badge.

 - Also be aware of all the new(ish) changes.
-If you’re an international attendee, you won’t receive your badge in the mail — you’ll pick up onsite.
-Children under 12 who receive a free badge will also register on-site still.
-Verify your mailing address in your Member ID is correct no later than May 18, 2017.
+If you’re an international attendee, you won’t receive your badge in the mail — you’ll pick up onsite, unless you enter a US shipping address.
+Children under 12 who receive a free badge will register on-site still.
+Verify your mailing address in your Member ID is correct no later than May 14, 2018.